AIED 2026 · Festival of Learning

 From reactive tools to proactive teammates — designing agentic AI that preserves learner agency and teacher professional judgement.

-Seoul · Republic of Korea June 27 or 28, 2026 (TBD) Half-Day · Hybrid Format
+Seoul · Republic of Korea June 27, 2026 Half-Day · Hybrid Format

 What is HAI-Agency?